maltaisn/game-console/hw/README.md

 - Battery discharge current reading at ADC to allow better SoC estimation.
 - Attempt to reduce high pitch noise (related to either display or 15V boost, may be due to ceramic caps oscillating).
-- Increase clearance around buttons for better mechanical integration.
+- Increase clearance around buttons for better mechanical integration, or change buttons altogether.
 - Remove unused H-bridge to drive speaker (only one side used).
+Replace bridge pull-downs with pull-ups.
+- Replace the debug port with an integrated USB to UART chip.

 ## Enclosure